 Her work might hang on the wall, lean, or sit between wall and floor, or move completely into the physical space of the viewer.
 In a recent solo show at The Stone Space in London, she incorporated her sculptures into an atmospheric installation with accompanying music creating an immersive environment.

-Her sculptures are made of a combination of laminated wood parts, found objects and up-cycled wood, which is carved away and painted, adding an extra layer of expression and meaning to the whole.
-Found objects are integrated and sublimated into the works.
+Her sculptures are made of a combination of laminated wood parts.
+Using found objects which are integrated and sublimated into the works with carved and painted up-cycled wood, colour adds another layer of expression and meaning to the whole.
 The mass of wood echoes the drawn and cut-out lines found in her drawings and collages, lending itself well to her process of working.
 Dowels join and secure pieces together, often left exposed rather than smoothed away and hidden.
 Surfaces are not polished, the grain of the wood is left visible, and the process of making revealed.

 Instagram / Artist Support Pledge: www.instagram.com/marietherese_ross/